Back to all pieces

 The most striking pattern in the city-level data is not rent or pay.
 It is which portals carry the listings.

-The practical implication is simple.
-A renter searching only Rightmove in London is structurally blind to about three quarters of the available rental supply.
-Outside London, the same renter is missing roughly a quarter to a third.
-Either way, single-portal searching is the single biggest avoidable mistake in any UK rental search.
+The practical implication holds across the dataset.
+Single-portal searching is the single biggest avoidable mistake in any UK rental search.
 Our alternatives to Rightmove guide goes deeper into what each portal carries.

-Two further notes from the table.
+Two further notes.
 SpareRoom appears in every major city, but its inventory is rooms in shared houses rather than whole properties, so it complements rather than overlaps with Rightmove.
-Leaders has strong regional pockets in Hull (143), Manchester (125), and Cambridge (96), and is largely absent from the south west and the south coast.
+Leaders has strong regional pockets — Hull, Manchester, and Cambridge among them — and is largely absent from the south west and the south coast.

 Broadband That Comes With the Rent